 5:15 AM Meet at Stein Clinical Parking Lot (early car)

 6:15 AM Meet at Stein Clinical Parking Lot (late car)

 Labs: HbA1c, Hb 201, Lipid Panel, Glucose, Pregnancy, Urinalysis

 2:00 PM TACOS

 6:00-10:00 PM Arrive at UCSD

 When is the next clinic trip?

 See our clinic schedule here.
 We hold clinics at least once a month on the 4th Saturday, but the clinic dates vary every quarter due to doctor availability and numerous other factors.
-We have 4 sites: Chapultepec clinic trips are once a month on the 4th Saturday (year-round), Mujeres Con Mayuscula trips are once a quarter, Orphanage Day trips are once a quarter, and Rosarito trips are over the summer.
+We have 4 sites: Chapultepec clinic trips are once a month on the 4th Saturday (year-round), Orphanage Day trips are at least once a quarter, and Nursing Home trips are twice a year.
 We also collaborate with SDSU and sometimes we’ll send a car of volunteers to their trip.

 How much is membership?

 Membership fee is $10, OR $25 for fee and t-shirt, OR 35$ for fee and scrubs, OR 40$ for fee, t -shirt, and scrubs.
 Clinic fee is $30.